-In its first two years, the Eddie Byers Fund has supported refugees and asylum seekers gain employment, enter education and access essential services and feel a part of their communities in the UK.
+In its first three years, the Eddie Byers Fund has supported refugees and asylum seekers gain employment, enter education and access essential services and feel a part of their communities in the UK.
 It has also funded teacher training in Tanzania to help young pupils attend high school, which is taught in English, and English teaching in Palestine.

 Eddie believed that education transforms people's lives and wanted English UK to more directly provide learning opportunities to those are disadvantaged.
 We are proud to create a lasting legacy in his name.

 Help us change lives through learning

 The fund is entirely created by donations and we have been overwhelmed by your kind words and generosity.
 We welcome donations at any time but also take on fundraising challenges such as the national and Yorkshire three peak hiking challenges.